serverless/serverless-slackbot/README.md

 * Slack API is pre-configured.
 Your bot can do all types of neat Slack functions out-of-the-box (e.g., search messages, list users, etc.).

 #### Downsides
 * Some features that come with websockets/Slack's RTM API aren't availabe on this architecture (AWS has no websockets service), like listening to events and not having to use SlashCommands exclusively.
 However, we've done a lot to recreate these features.
-If you're clever, you will be able to recreate more of these ;)
+If you're clever with the Slack API, you will be able to recreate more of these ;)

 ## How It Works
 After you register a Slack Application, register a single Slack SlashCommand for it, and name the SlashCommand after your bot's name.
 This SlashCommand and the words included after it are what instruct the bot.